zefiros-software/SerLib/README.md

 ```

 ### Messages
-Our message both serialises, and deserialises so we need to contruct the message object correctly.
+Our message both serialises, and deserialises so we need to construct the message object correctly.

 ```C++
 class Vec3